-- clear labelling of fur products regarding species, production method and origin until a sales ban on fur is achieved so that consumers can choose to object to animal cruelty in their clothing.
+- clear labeling of fur products regarding species, production method and origin until a sales ban on fur is achieved so that consumers can choose to object to animal cruelty in their clothing.

 Why WelFur fails to stop the suffering of animals on fur farms

-The certification scheme WelFur is another attempt of the European fur industry to hide animal suffering.
-From 2020 only WelFur-certified pelts should be sold in European fur auctions.
-The report 'Certified Cruel' by the Fur Free Alliance (a coalition of more than 40 leading animal and environmental protection organizations worldwide) reveals that WelFur criteria do not ensure that animals on fur farms can realize their species-specific needs.
+The certification scheme WelFur is another attempt by the European fur industry to hide animal suffering.
+The report "Certified Cruel" by the Fur Free Alliance (a coalition of more than 40 leading animal and environmental protection organizations worldwide) reveals that WelFur criteria do not ensure that animals on fur farms can realize their species-specific needs.
 In truth it’s a scheme without any credibility, not only because it relies on the outdated housing systems that have shown to cause serious welfare issues for animals, but also because it is so closely associated with the very fur industry it purports to monitor.